passionatedev1128/everwell/GTM_SETUP_GUIDE.md

 2. Click **New** to create a tag
 3. Configure tags for:
    - Google Analytics 4 (if not already set up)
-   - Facebook Pixel (if not already set up)
+   - HubSpot tracking (if not already set up)
    - Other marketing tools

 ### Creating Triggers